nikivanstein/GSAreport/README.md

         'bounds': [[-5.0, 5.0]] * dim
     }

-Once you have the problem definition you can directly load a pair of input and output files for analysis by passing the path to the directory in which these files are stored.
+Once you have the problem definition you can directly load a pair of input and output files for analysis by passing the path to the directory (with `-d <path>`) in which these files are stored.
 The application searches for the following csv files:

 - x.csv, y.csv
 - x_sobol.csv, y_sobol.csv